GARJE-01/Networking-basics/Module-01-Networking-Today.md

 ## 📌 Important Facts

+> [!IMPORTANT]
-- A bit is the smallest unit of data and can only be 0 or 1.
+> - A bit is the smallest unit of data and can only be 0 or 1.
-- 8 bits = 1 byte.
+> - 8 bits = 1 byte.
-- ASCII maps characters to unique binary values.
+> - ASCII maps characters to unique binary values.
-- Copper cable carries electrical pulses; fiber-optic cable carries light pulses; wireless carries radio waves.
+> - Copper cable carries electrical pulses; fiber-optic cable carries light pulses; wireless carries radio waves.
-- Personal data is categorized as volunteered, inferred, or observed.
+> - Personal data is categorized as volunteered, inferred, or observed.

 ## ⚠️ Common Beginner Mistakes

+> [!WARNING]
-- **Mistake:** Thinking a bit and a byte are the same.
+> - **Mistake:** Thinking a bit and a byte are the same.

-    **Correct understanding:** A bit is one binary digit; a byte is a group of 8 bits.
+>   **Correct understanding:** A bit is one binary digit; a byte is a group of 8 bits.

-- **Mistake:** Believing computers store letters directly.
+> - **Mistake:** Believing computers store letters directly.

-    **Correct understanding:** Computers store only binary representations of letters (e.g., ASCII or Unicode).
+>   **Correct understanding:** Computers store only binary representations of letters (e.g., ASCII or Unicode).

-- **Mistake:** Assuming wireless data isn't binary.
+> - **Mistake:** Assuming wireless data isn't binary.

-    **Correct understanding:** Wireless still carries binary data — it just uses radio waves instead of electrical or light signals.
+>   **Correct understanding:** Wireless still carries binary data — it just uses radio waves instead of electrical or light signals.

-- **Mistake:** Thinking fiber sends electricity.
+> - **Mistake:** Thinking fiber sends electricity.

-    **Correct understanding:** Fiber transmits light pulses, not electrical current.
+>   **Correct understanding:** Fiber transmits light pulses, not electrical current.

-- **Mistake:** Confusing inferred data with volunteered data.
+> - **Mistake:** Confusing inferred data with volunteered data.

-    **Correct understanding:** Inferred data is derived from behavior; volunteered data is intentionally provided.
+>   **Correct understanding:** Inferred data is derived from behavior; volunteered data is intentionally provided.

 ## 📊 Comparisons